danielgrzenda/tuh_eeg/Readme.md

 ## TODO

+* combine and sparkify the sampling/image creation nbs
-* Build the image creation script for the small `test` set.
+* run the pipeline script for the small `test` set.
 * Run the whole pipeline for the entire dataset
-    * A little nervous about the size of the final directory
+    * A little nervous about the size of the final directory (~11TB?)
 * Worry about the validation split (by patient, session, etc?)
 * Try out different techniques
     * Other down-sampling techniques
     * Alternatives to the fft (rfft, gramian angular field, wavelet)
     * Down sample less than 96